-How much should you charge for 3D printing?
+How much should you charge for 3D prints?

 Prices will vary based on the complexity of the print and the materials used.
 Complex items may cost $1,000 or more.
 You’ll price products on a case-by-case basis.
 When you’re working by yourself from home you should aim for a profit margin of about 80%.

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your markup and final price point.
+Once you know your costs, you can use this Step By Step profit margin calculator to determine your markup (use our Markup Calculator) and final price point.
 Remember, the price you use at launch should be subject to change if warranted by the market.

 Who?
 Identify your target market